abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

-Run the InstallUpdate2.bashrc.sh script to quickly copy "list.sh" above to ~/.bashrc
+Run the InstallUpdate2.bashrc.sh script to quickly copy **list.sh** above to ~/.bashrc
-Should do too is click, copy then paste, prepend Bash functions inside it to ~/.bashrc file
+Should do too is clicking it, then copy Bash functions inside and paste, prepend to it ~/.bashrc file

-"list-su.sh" differs only in having superuser request (sudo-prefixed command), however it cannot be applied with -in, -de option
+**list-su.sh** differs only in having superuser request; `sudo` command prefix, however it cannot be applied with -in, -de option

 Find and list specific file, directory, link or any filesystem type recursively while keep utilizing "find" utility useful options
 To print out